City of Nottingham Water Department: Trent Waterworks Company

-With demand for water outstripping the available sources, the Trent Waterworks Company was formed by Act of Parliament in May 1826, and in 1830 employed Thomas Hawksley to design and build a new waterworks at Trent Bridge.
+With demand for water outstripping the available sources, the Trent Waterworks Company was formed by an act of Parliament, the Nottingham Water Act 1826 (7 Geo.
+4. c. cxi). in May 1826, and in 1830 employed Thomas Hawksley to design and build a new waterworks at Trent Bridge.
 Hawksley had been born and educated in Nottingham, and at the age of 15 had started an apprenticeship with Edward Staveley, who ran an architectural practice and was Borough Surveyor.
 They were joined by Robert Jalland, and the three men later became partners.
 Hawksley was 23 when he was appointed engineer to the Trent Bridge works, which were completed in 1831.
 He constructed brick tunnels in the beds of sand and gravel on the north side of the River Trent, which filtered the water before it was collected in a rectangular reservoir.
 From there it was pumped by a single cylinder beam engine through an 18 in cast iron pipe to a service reservoir at Park Row.

 Hawksley wanted water to be available constantly, whereas most engineers of the time favoured an intermittent system, where the water was supplied infrequently, and used to fill cisterns.
-Thus Thomas Wicksteed and James Simpson, who were working for the London Water Companies, believed that such a system was unworkable, as taps and fittings would soon start to leak, resulting in it being impossible to supply the volume of water required to keep the system pressurised.
+Thus Thomas Wicksteed and James Simpson, who were working for the London water companies, believed that such a system was unworkable, as taps and fittings would soon start to leak, resulting in it being impossible to supply the volume of water required to keep the system pressurised.
 Hawksley addressed this by designing fittings that were more robust, and which could be repaired easily if they did start to leak.
 The job of convincing plumbers to use them was difficult, but he persisted, and Nottingham had the first constant pressurised system in the country.
 This prevented contamination from entering the clean water mains.
 Much of the country was affected by outbreaks of cholera in 1832, at which point the Trent Waterworks Company was supplying water to some 15,000 people, out of a total population of around 53,000.
 289 people died in Nottingham, but when there was a further nationwide outbreak in 1848, Nottingham was virtually unaffected.
-The Town's Sanitary Committee were convinced that a major factor was the availability of a clean, filtered water supply, although the mechanism by which water-borne diseases such as cholera were transmitted was not clearly understood at that time.
+The town's Sanitary Committee were convinced that a major factor was the availability of a clean, filtered water supply, although the mechanism by which water-borne diseases such as cholera were transmitted was not clearly understood at that time.